isc-projects/kea/doc/guide/hooks-radius.rst

 radius: RADIUS Server Support
 =============================

-The RADIUS hook library allows Kea to interact with two types of RADIUS
+The RADIUS hooks library allows Kea to interact with two types of RADIUS
 servers: access and accounting.
 Although the most common DHCP and RADIUS integration is done on the DHCP relay-agent level (DHCP clients send DHCP packets to DHCP relays; those relays contact the RADIUS server and